Refinery Explosions Raise New Warnings About Deadly Chemical

 Koopman says those exposed to HF die a horrible death.
 The chemical penetrates the skin and reacts with calcium in bones.
 Swallowing just a small amount, or getting small splashes on the skin, can be fatal, according to the Centers for Disease Control and Prevention.
 In its gaseous state, the CDC says low levels can irritate the eyes, nose and respiratory tract.
 Breathing it at high levels "can cause death from an irregular heartbeat or fluid buildup in the lungs."

 The best way to mitigate an HF release is to spray water on it.
 The PES refinery also employed a safety system that quickly drained an impacted tank of HF into an emergency vessel that was on standby.
-A worker at the plant told the Philadelphia Inquirer that's what saved the surrounding community from potentially deadly impacts.
+A worker at the plant told The Philadelphia Inquirer that's what saved the surrounding community from potentially deadly impacts.

 Koopman says so far, it's pure luck that there haven't been more fatalities from HF releases.
 He thinks that's because most of the releases were caused by explosions or fires, which force the HF above ground level, where it can mix with air and reduce the hazard.
 In such a case, Koopman says, it's possible HF could be released but not measured by any monitors near the ground.